 Known for: Having all the amenities

-Next stop on our tour to find the best beaches in Curacao is Cas Abao.
+Next stop on my tour to find the best beaches in Curacao is Cas Abao.
 It has all the makings of a fantastic beach but I found it to be too crowded and commercialized.
-I also found the beach area to be smaller than Playa Porto Mari so I would recommend that over Cas Abao.
+I also found the beach area to be smaller than Playa Porto Mari so I would recommend Porto Mari over Cas Abao.
 Also, if you look in the photo below, there was a wire fence that marked the end of the beach.
 I found it very distracting to the natural beauty.

 However, if you want to make a full day trip, Cas Abao is pretty good as it has a cafe, restroom, and water sport rentals!
 There is an admission fee and also a chair rental fee.
 While it’s not expensive, there are many beautiful free beaches on Curacao.